Java Programming Series

 14. What comes after the Java Programming Series?

-WhizKidz has the Enterprise Java Series, a 3-course series on Java server-side development which is where most of Java is used in the industry today.
-We also have the Android Development Series, the Competitive Programming: USACO Contest courses, and the HackerRank Problem Solving course that further develops your programming and Java skills.
+WhizKidz has the Enterprise Java Series, a 3-course series on Java server-side development, which is one of the common areas that Java is used in the industry today.
+We also have the Android Development Series, the Competitive Programming: USACO Contest courses, and the HackerRank Problem Solving courses that further develops your programming and Java skills.

 project